howerj/liblisp/liblisp.md

 * Maximum length of a string
 * Maximum number of allocated objects
 * Maximum number of user defined types
-* Non thread safe functions
+* Non thread safe functions and lisp subroutines
 * Maximum recursion limits for evaluation and printing
 * Maximum recursion limits for regular expression matching